 “His second son Wenhali and third son Antulu and some 18 followers stayed to tend the tomb.
 At that time, they could not mix with the Chinese because of their language, but the Muslims all took them in, and led their children and grandchildren to practice their Muslim customs, so they adopted their faith . .
 Now there are 56 households of them, scattered in the northern and western barrios, and they intermarry with the Muslim people.”

 Kamulin and the two princes later died, their remains buried in the same mausoleum that houses their father’s tomb.
 But figuratively speaking, Batara and his sons never truly died.
 Their DNAs were passed on to their descendants who were products of the intermarriage between the two princes and the Muslim locals.

-These same descendants officially became part of the Chinese population when their application for citizenship were approved during the 9th year of the Kangxi Empire in Qing dynasty (1731 A.D.).
-With surnames Wen and An, apparently taken from their forefathers, 200 of these descendants are living in Dezhou city today, while an estimated 3,700 are scattered all over China.
+These same descendants officially became part of the Chinese population when their application for citizenship was approved during the 9th year of the Kangxi Empire in Qing dynasty (1731 A.D.).
+With surnames, Wen and An, apparently taken from their forefathers, 200 of these descendants are living in Dezhou city today, while an estimated 3,700 are scattered all over China.

 The only burial place in China built for a foreign king, Paduka Batara’s mausoleum at the Decheng district in Dezhou city was officially included among the historical and cultural sites protected by the Shandong Provincial Government in 1977.
 Almost a decade later, in 1988, it was listed as a national historical site.

 Since then, many Filipinos have visited this tomb while Paduka Batara’s descendants from Dezhou have also traveled to Sulu not just to pay homage to their shared ancestor but also to celebrate Sino-Philippine friendship.